seaniemc/project-template/README.md

 ## Database
-Explain how you created your database, and how information is represented in it.
 In oroder to create my database, my first port of call was to find the information which would be used to create the nodes.
 ####Constituency
 The information for The Constituency nodes was found at [Wikipedia](https://en.wikipedia.org/wiki/List_of_political_parties_in_the_Republic_of_Ireland).
 On finding the information, I then wrote a Create statment and copied the information into a the Cypher files Constituency.xlsx and create-constituency.cypher.
 From there the queries were copied and pasted into Neo4j, this would be a pattern I would repeat through out the project.
 Each Constituency has the properties of Name, Popultation and Seats.